 Stargazing in Bohol

 Bohol is the land of the world-famous Chocolate Hills, best sighted during sunrise.
-Our homestay was about 8 kms away from the viewing deck, which is atop a small hill.
-Sun rise is at 5:30 am in Bohol so we started the hike from our homestay at 4 am while it was still pitch black.
+Our homestay was about 8 km away from the viewing deck, which is atop a small hill.
+Sunrise is at 5:30 am in Bohol so we started the hike from our homestay at 4 am while it was still pitch black.
 Not even the street lights were on at that time.
-After walking for about 2 kms, I realised that the sky was bright than usual and looked up to see a splendid view of the Milky Way band over us!
+After walking for about 2 km, I realized that the sky was bright than usual and looked up to see a splendid view of the Milky Way band over us!
 It was simply magical.
-They say that the most memorable moments are the unplanned ones, and i lived it at that moment in Bohol.
+They say that the most memorable moments are the unplanned ones, and I lived it at that moment in Bohol.
 It was one of the best mornings of my life.